AndreOctavio/AirSpaceIT/README.md

-# Project for Scalable and Reliable Services Course at University of Bologna

-Grade given to the project - 30/30.
-This is only the frontend developed by me, the Backend is in a different repository (https://github.com/treyshotz/ArrivalService).
+# Aircraft Monitoring Website - Frontend

+This repository contains the **frontend** developed for the **Scalable and Reliable Services** course at the University of Bologna.
+This project received a **grade of 30/30**.
+The **backend** is hosted in a separate repository: [ArrivalService](https://github.com/treyshotz/ArrivalService).

+## Project Overview
-The main goal of the project was to create a website that monitors all the activity in the italian airspace.
+The primary objective of this project was to create a website where users can monitor, in real time, all aircraft flying within Italian airspace.

+### Key Features
+- **Real-time Aircraft Monitoring**: View real-time data on all aircraft flying in Italian airspace.
+- **Aircraft Statistics**: Access specific details such as total distance traveled and CO2 emissions produced.
+- **Live Event Streaming**: Stream live updates of events involving Italian airports, including takeoffs, landings, and flight routes.

 # Getting Started with Create React App